manisar2/manisar2/README.md

    See if you can make any sense of it.
 I couldn't since the time I wrote it.<br>It did make some sense before I conceived it though!

  * ### <font size="4rem">[Stories for Vedantins](https://randompearls.com/vedanta/stories/?langp=en)</font>
-   Some short motivational stories, retold.
+   A few short motivational stories, retold.

 <!--
 **manisar2/manisar2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.